Diontae Johnson Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 Season Stats

-- Johnson has hauled in 34 passes for a team-high 376 yards and three touchdowns.
-He has been targeted 50 times and averages 62.7 yards per game.
+- Johnson's 376 receiving yards (62.7 per game) are the best mark amongst the Steelers.
+He's been targeted 50 times, and has 34 receptions and three touchdowns.

-- So far this season, 21.3% of the 235 passes thrown by his team have gone Johnson's way.
+- Johnson has been the target of 50 of his team's 235 passing attempts this season, or 21.3% of the target share.

-- Johnson (three red zone targets) has been the recipient of 12.0% of his team's 25 red zone pass attempts.
+- With three targets in the red zone this season, Johnson has been on the receiving end of 12.0% of his team's 25 red zone pass attempts.

-- The Steelers have run 64.2% passing plays and 35.8% rushing plays this season.
-They rank 28th in the NFL in scoring.
+- The Steelers have called a pass in 64.2% of their plays from scrimmage this year while staying on the ground 35.8% of the time.
+This offensive attack ranks 28th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Johnson's matchup with the Browns.